[Home]

 In between are the two S-meters for the antenna signal levels of antenna A (magenta) and B (blue) and of the Left (red) and Right (green) hand circular components.
 The levels are in 6dB S-points.

-The ellipticity shows almost full circular numbers.
-The signals are almost circular polarized.
+The ellipticity shows almost full circular numbers, so these NVIS signals are practically circular polarized.

 That is why the orientation is noisy.
-However the drift (between X and O) is still visible.
+However the drift (delay between X and O) is still visible.

 The corresponding ionogram (thanks Belgian Dourbes) is: